sdambo-git/spc-x-host-configuration/README.md

 Before completing this section make sure to test that it is possible to login as the core user on the BMC console as the password that was set.

 ## Set Hugepages and IOMMU Off

+We need to set hughpages and disable iommu.
+This can be achieved with the following machine configuration.

 ~~~bash
 $ cat <<EOF > 99-machineconfig-nvd-srv-36.yaml
 apiVersion: machineconfiguration.openshift.io/v1